arunsrin/arunsrin.mkdocs/home/books/non-fiction/psychology/index.md

   - psychology
 ---

-# 🧠 Psychology & Neuroscience
+# :material-brain:{ .anim-flip } Psychology & Neuroscience

 Understanding the mind, behavior, and the complexities of human nature.